What's on in Cambridge, if you like your city breaks to be as picturesque as possible, then you really should plan a visit to Cambridge.

 A great free cultural destination is the Fitzwilliam Museum, which is home to a fantastic collection of arts and antiquities.
 Just make sure you don’t follow in the footsteps of the hapless visitor who accidentally tripped and smashed not one but three oriental vases!

-No visit to Cambridge would be compete without a trip down the river in a Traditional Punt, very similar to the ones you see in Venice.
-You can choose between self-punting or a chauffeured tour, and to be honest punting is not the easiest skill to master so we recommend the second option!
+No visit to Cambridge would be compete without a trip down the river in a traditional punt at the Traditional Punting Company, which are very similar to the ones you see in Venice.
+You can choose between self-punting or a chauffeured tour, and to be honest punting is not the easiest skill to master, so we recommend the second option!
 It’s a great way to see the sites from the river and avoid the city-centre crowds.

 If you’ve got a head for heights and want to enjoy Cambridge from the air, you can book a pleasure flight on a genuine World War II Tiger Moth, and you even get to wear the flying jacket, helmet and goggles!